Sitefinity/sitefinity-aspnetcore-mvc-samples/RestSDK.md

 * DeleteItem
 * CreateItem

-In order to register the IRestClient through DI in your custom dotnet core project, you can use the following code:
+In order to register the IRestClient through DI in your **custom** dotnet core project, you can use the following code:

+**This is automatically done for the Sitefinity .NET Core Renderer projects**

 ``` C#